Graveyard of Empires - Chapter 2

 "Number twenty-nine."

-He read it again, feeling his stomach sink.
+He read it again.
+His stomach dropped.

 "Oh..." he mumbled.
 "Oh no."